-When I saw that this month’s Secret Recipe Club recipe assignment, C Mom Cook, had a gluten free snickerdoodles cookies recipe on her blog, I went no further.
-I just had to make these!
-Shelley baked her Gluten Free Rice Flour Snickerdoodles cookies recipe for a new friend as a thank you.
+Shelley baked her gluten free rice flour snickerdoodles cookies recipe for a new friend as a thank you.
 But little did she know that she now has made them as a thank you for me!
+No more wasted money since I can be thrifty and make them at home.

 So what’s a snickerdoodle anyway?

-According to Wikipedia, The Joy of Cooking claims that snickerdoodles are probably German in origin, and that the name is a corruption of the German word Schneckennudel, which is a type of pastry.
+According to Wikipedia, The Joy of Cooking claims that snickerdoodles are probably German in origin.
+They speculate that the name is a corruption of the German word Schneckennudel, which is a type of pastry.
 There’s also a possibility that snickerdoodle is just a nonsense word originating from a New England tradition of wacky cookie names.

 Tips for making Gluten Free Rice Flour Snickerdoodles

-This gluten free snickerdoodles cookies recipe is so easy to bake up.
+This gluten free snickerdoodles cookies recipe is super easy to bake up.
 You probably don’t need to buy any special ingredients, since most of us gluten free folks have white rice flour in the pantry.
-If you’re a baker, brown sugar is a staple and most of us always have butter, sugar, cinnamon, baking soda and eggs on hand.
+If you’re a baker, brown sugar is a staple, and most of us always have butter, sugar, cinnamon, baking soda and eggs on hand.

 Gluten Free Rice Flour Snickerdoodles